 Our Pony Days started in 2006 and since this time over 600 children have attended and, as well as having lots of fun, have learned about the importance of animal welfare and how to care for animals.
-Pony Days take place on Mondays and Thursdays during school holidays and run from 10am-3pm.
+Pony Days take place on Thursdays during school holidays and run from 10am-3pm.
 Dates for Pony Days can be found in our Events Diary.

 Parents are welcome to attend with their children, but we have found that most parents prefer drop their children off for the day, as this gives them a chance to make new friends, both 2 and 4 legged.
 Hope Pastures provides an opportunity for children to help care for the ponies in a friendly and safe environment in our little piece of countryside within the city.
 A Pony Day allows plenty of interaction with a pony one-on-one, a chance to learn about their character and really get to understand them.
 Pony Days are an ideal opportunity for children to learn to handle a pony, to lead them, groom them and even to muck out.
 The emphasis is on fun and on building confidence and skills.
 Our visitor centre provides a clean, warm and comfortable environment for Pony Day breaks and activities

 Hope Pastures hopes to provide an environment where young people can learn directly about caring for horses in a natural setting and help to educate them about animal welfare.
 It’s our belief that in doing this we will help nurture a generation that values the natural world around us and seeks to protect the environment and the animals with which we share this planet.
 100% of the money raised on Pony Days contributes towards the upkeep of the horses and ponies.

 A donation of £28 per place is required to secure a place.
 The Pony Day team are first aid qualified and have enhanced CRB checks.
 For more information please ask a member of staff on site or email: firstname.lastname@example.org and request a booking form

 We also organise Pony Days for Grown Ups (!) – see Meet the ponies